There are a few options to add a license to ServiceControl.

-ServiceControl has a license graphical user interface which can be accessed in the ServiceControl Management app.
-The app is installed together with ServiceControl and can be found in the Windows Start Menu.
+ServiceControl has a license user interface which can be accessed in ServiceControl Management.
+ServiceControl Management is installed together with ServiceControl and can be found in the Windows Start Menu.

-The app will import the designated license file into the registry.
+The designated license file will be imported into the registry.
 The license file is added to the

 HKEY_LOCAL_MACHINE registry hive so it is available to all instances of ServiceControl regardless of the service account used.

 - Start PowerShell from the start menu, ensure ServiceControl Powershell Module is loaded

 - Execute the following cmdlet with the path to the license file.